 There is no cost to the buyer to use Apple Pay to make purchases.
 However, your credit card processor or facilitator will charge your business a fee for each Apple Pay transaction, just as it would for every credit card transaction.
 The transaction fee is a percentage of the purchase total plus a flat per-transaction amount.

 Many of the best credit card processors and facilitators accept Apple Pay.
-Here’s a breakdown of top processors and their associated fees.
+Here’s a breakdown of Stripe, Square and PayPal credit card fees for Apple Pay as well as what two of the major processors charge.

 Company | Apple Pay in-person transaction fee | Cost of NFC-enabled card reader |